Arya-Mehta/Arya-Mehta/README.md

 1. **Learn and Master ML Concepts**: Delving deep into the foundations of Machine Learning to build a solid understanding.
 2. **Work on Real-World Projects**: Apply theoretical knowledge to practical scenarios by engaging in various projects.

-## Projects Worked on 👷🏽

-- [DeepFake Video Detector](https://github.com/krishnasharma7/Deepfake-AI-Hackathon.git) - A model that uses tensorflow models to detect whether or not a video is Deepfaked or not.
-- [Fashion Recommender System](https://github.com/MacaroniMutton/Fashion_Recommender.git) - An e-coomerce website for Fashion Products with a recommender system using Nearest Neighbours.
-- [Persona-Find](https://github.com/krishnasharma7/Mini-Project.git) - A personalised text summarizer that learns over time, user summary preferences and outputs summaries accordingly.

 ## Skills 🎤